-Zero Fuel Calibration (ZFC) is an algorithm used to compensate for deviations in individual injector performance from nominal on the 6.7L diesel.
-In an overrun/decel fuel shut-off condition, fuel rail pressure is set to 300 bar and small injections are made from a single injector.
+Zero Fuel Calibration (ZFC) is an algorithm used to compensate for deviations in individual injector performance from nominal on the 1.5L and 6.7L diesel engines.
+In an overrun/decel fuel shut-off condition, fuel rail pressure is set to 300 bar (6.7L) or 300 bar, 800 bar, and 1200 bar (1.5L) and small injections are made from a single injector.
 The observed acceleration in crankshaft speed is detected and a regression line generated to predict the fueling required to achieve the expected acceleration.
 If the calculated fueling required to generate the expected acceleration in crankshaft speed falls outside the allowable control limits for the system, an addition routine is called to very precisely learn the adjustment to injector energizing time required to achieve expected acceleration.
 This information is then used to adjust all pilot injections on that injector to ensure correct fuel delivery.
 If the absolute energizing time observed for the test injection to yield the expected acceleration exceeds minimum or maximum limits, a code is set.